HarikaranSubramanian/Task-8.0/README.md

 1. Clone the repository.
 2. Open `index.html` in a web browser to view the events home page.

+## Deployment

+The project is deployed on Netlify.
+You can view it [here](https://netflify-event-search.netlify.app).

 Feel free to customize the code to suit your specific needs.
 If you have any questions or suggestions, please feel free to reach out.